mantidproject/governance/governance.md

 **Membership**

 Each Contributing Facility can nominate at most two members per WG.
-New WP members are approved by the existing WP members.
+New WG members are approved by the existing WG members.
 A Contributing Facility is a facility that has dedicated developer resource (part time or full time) working on Mantid or is paying another Contributing Facility money to maintain and develop Mantid.
 All meetings are open to guests in the form of Individual Contributors, people who have a special interest and knowledge of a topic, and facility staff interested in experiencing the working of a WG before requesting membership.
 Guests cannot cast votes where votes are held in WG meetings.
 Guest can self-nominate to attend WG meetings (for whom to contact see the WG membership lists) or be invited by a WG member (where this is not the chair please inform the chair ahead of the meeting).